TIE Events

 Location: Plaza Auditorium

-Dr Hudson, with his extensive experience in remote sensing and Earth sciences, will lead a panel discussion on how Landsat Next can be leveraged for scientific research, policy-making, and commercial applications.
+Leyla Alpaslan, Branch Head, Digital Earth Australia, Geoscience Australia, will lead a panel discussion on how Landsat Next can be leveraged for scientific research, policy-making, and commercial applications.
 Attendees will gain a comprehensive understanding of how this partnership can drive innovation across disciplines, foster international collaboration, and support sustainable development goals.
+During the Q&A session, participants will have the opportunity to engage with experts, share their insights, and explore potential collaborations.

 Time: 10:30-11:45